Key takeaways:

 What is AI for business growth?

-AI in business growth uses artificial intelligence to make smarter decisions, automate everyday tasks, and uncover new opportunities that help a business run more efficiently and scale faster.
+AI in business growth is all about making smarter decisions, automating everyday tasks, and uncovering new opportunities that help a business run more efficiently and scale faster.
 It’s about turning data and technology into real results that drive performance and profitability.

-In a recent McKinsey survey of global businesses, 78% of respondents reported using AI in at least one facet of their daily operations — a 6-point increase from last year’s 72% turnout, and 23 points from 2023’s 55% rate.
+In a recent Textero survey, 88% of businesses reported using AI in at least one facet of their daily operations.
+That’s a 68-point increase from their first survey in 2017.

 What are examples of AI adoption in business?